-Although the final pipeline route has been selected, we encourage anyone with questions on the next phases of the project to get in touch with us.
+Although the final pipeline route has been included within our application, we encourage anyone with questions on the next phases of the project to get in touch with us.
 We will continue to monitor the project email address and phone line throughout the Development Consent Order process, so we can respond to your enquiries.
-We will also continue to keep you updated on the project via the website and e-newsletter.
+We will also continue to keep you updated on the project via our website and e-newsletter.

 Starting from the date our application is submitted to the Planning Inspectorate, there is a period of up to 28 days for the Planning Inspectorate, on behalf of the Secretary of State for Business, Energy and Industrial Strategy, to decide if our application is complete and meets the necessary standards and can be progressed.